omeka/omeka-s-enduser/docs/modules/csvimport.md

 ![a screenshot of the Mapping tab, with the boxes for Columns Title and Creator checked.
 A red arrow points to the Batch edit options button.
 On the right side of the screen, a drawer offers options for changing the settings as described](../modules/modulesfiles/csvimport_batchEditItems.png)

-Be sure to click the Apply Changes button at the bottom of the drawer in order to save your changes.
+Be sure to click the "Apply Changes" button at the bottom of the drawer in order to save your changes.

 ### Item import basic settings
 These settings apply to the entire CSV you are importing.
 Note that some of these settings can be overwritten by column options in the Map to Omeka S data tab.

 ![options as described below](../modules/modulesfiles/csvimport_itemsbasic.png)

-- **Resource Template**: select a resource template from the drop-down menu to apply to the imported items.
+- **Resource template**: Select a resource template from the drop-down menu to apply to the imported items.
 You can use the search field at the top of the dropdown to narrow results or find a particular template.
-- **Class**: select a class from the drop-down menu to apply to the imported items.
+- **Class**: Select a class from the drop-down menu to apply to the imported items.
 You can use the search field at the top of the dropdown to narrow results or find a particular class.
-- **Owner**: set the owner for the Items by selecting a user from the drop-down menu.
+- **Owner**: Set the owner for the Items by selecting a user from the drop-down menu.
 You can use the search field at the top of the dropdown to narrow results or find a particular user.
-- **Visibility**: set the visibility of the imported items as public  or private.
+- **Visibility**: Set the visibility of the imported items as public  or private.
-- **Item Sets**: add the imported items to a specific item set or sets using the dropdown menu.
+- **Item sets**: Add the imported items to a specific item set or sets using the dropdown menu.
-- **Sites**: add the imported items to the specified site or sites.
+- **Sites**: Add the imported items to the specified site or sites.
 Global and user-specific default sites will be preselected here.
-- **Multivalue Separator**: enter the multivalue separator character here, if you have used one.
+- **Multivalue separator**: Enter the multivalue separator character here, if you have used one.
       - The columns of data in your CSV should be separated by commas, however within those columns you can add a special character to create multiple inputs, for example a semicolon.
 This is where you can specify multiple creators, multiple subjects, or other common uses.
-- **Language**: set the language of the values in the spreadsheet using the appropriate [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag){target=_blank}.
+- **Language**: Set the language of the values in the spreadsheet using the appropriate [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag){target=_blank}.

 !!! note
 	If you are uploading different formats of data (for example, some text-based creator names and some URI-based creator links) into the same field (`dcterms:creator`, in this case), use two columns (named something helpful like "dcterms:creator-text" and "dcterms:creator-uri"), and upon import, map those two columns to different data types.
 Use the wrench icon to open up column mappings and select the correct data type for each column.